What are Kanye West’s links to the Trump case in Georgia?

 Rapper’s former publicist Trevian Kutti among 18 co-conspirators named in Fani Willis’s indictment, the latest chapter in Ye’s bizarre relationship with Magaworld

-Donald Trump was handed his fourth criminal indictment of the year on Monday evening when Fani Willis, the district attorney of Fulton County, Georgia, charged him with racketeering and election meddling in her state as he sought to overturn Joe Biden’s victory in the aftermath of the 2020 presidential election.
+Donald Trump has now been arrested for the fourth time after Fani Willis, the district attorney of Fulton County, Georgia, charged him with racketeering and election meddling in her state as he sought to overturn Joe Biden’s victory in the aftermath of the 2020 presidential election.

 But Mr Trump was not alone: 18 co-defendants were also named in the 98-page document, including the former president’s attorneys Rudy Giuliani and John Eastman and ex-White House chief of staff Mark Meadows.